WolfgangMehner/vim-plugins/c-support/README.md

       SetMacro( 'EMAIL',       'wolfgang-mehner@web.de' )
       SetMacro( 'COPYRIGHT',   'Copyright (c) |YEAR|, |AUTHOR|' )

-   Use the file $HOME/vimfiles/templates/c.templates to customize or add to your C/C++ template library.
+   Use the file `$HOME/vimfiles/templates/c.templates` to customize or add to your C/C++ template library.
 It can also be set up via the wizard.

-   (Read more about the template system in the plugin documentation)
+   (Read more about the template system in the plug-in documentation)

-(2.4) Make the plugin help accessible by typing the following command on the Vim command line:
+(2.4) Make the plug-in help accessible by typing the following command on the Vim command line:

       :helptags $HOME\vimfiles\doc\

-(2.5) Consider additional settings in the file '$HOME/_vimrc'.
-The files customization.vimrc and customization.gvimrc are replacements or extensions for your _vimrc and _gvimrc.
+(2.5) Consider additional settings in the file `$HOME/_vimrc`.
+The files `customization.vimrc` and `customization.gvimrc` are replacements or extensions for your `_vimrc` and `_gvimrc`.
 You may want to use parts of them.
 The files are documented.

-(2.6) To enable additional tools, add these lines to your '$HOME/_vimrc'.
+(2.6) To enable additional tools, add these lines to your `$HOME/_vimrc`.
 To enable the CMake and Doxygen tools, use:

       let g:C_UseTool_cmake    = 'yes'